 Volunteer Stream Monitoring Program

-Raleigh residents have been developing a keen interest in the water quality of their local neighborhood streams.
+Raleigh residents have developed a keen interest in the quality of the water in their local neighborhood streams.

 Many things can have an impact on water quality, affecting a stream's health.
 High levels of bacteria could indicate sanitary sewer leaks of sewage into streams.
 High levels of nutrients, such as nitrogen and phosphorus, can cause algae growth in Raleigh and downstream in the Neuse River, which can cause fish kills by depleting dissolved oxygen from the water.
 Sediment is North Carolina's largest pollutant of waterways.
 Sediment is often seen as the reddish orange clouds within the water immediately after rain storms; it can clog the gills of aquatic life and smothers the bottom of the creek bed.

 The Volunteer Stream Monitoring Program, managed by the Stormwater Division, allows proactive volunteers, such as yourself, to monitor your local stream and determine your stream's health.
 Your data can also be shared with other volunteer monitoring groups across the City.

 - Volunteers are asked to monitor a specific stream segment for one year, with the option to renew the agreement after each year is complete.